-In inductive reasoning, broad conclusions are drawn from specific observations; data leads to conclusions.
+- In inductive reasoning, broad conclusions are drawn from specific observations; data leads to conclusions.
 If the data shows a tangible pattern, it will support a hypothesis.
 For example, having seen ten white swans, we could use inductive reasoning to conclude that all swans are white.

 Why do cognitive skills matter?

-Many studies over many decades have shown that cognitive skills — perception, attention, memory, and logical reasoning — are a determining factor of an individual’s learning ability, according to Oxfordlearning.com the skills that “separate the good learners from the so-so learners.”
+Many studies over many decades have shown that cognitive skills — perception, attention, memory, and logical reasoning — determine an individual’s learning ability; according to Oxfordlearning.com, they are the skills that “separate the good learners from the so-so learners.”
 In essence, when cognitive skills are strong, learning is fast and easy.
-When cognitive skills are weak, learning becomes a challenge.
+Conversely, when cognitive skills are weak, learning becomes a challenge.

 – Key to reading, writing, math, and learning

 - Research has confirmed that auditory recall plays a crucial role in literacy and directly impacts reading, spelling, writing, and math skills.
 Children with poor auditory memory skills may struggle to recognize sounds and match them to letters – a common symptom of a reading disability or dyslexia.
-Research by Plaza et al. found that dyslexic children exhibited a significant deficit in tasks involving auditory memory skills (digit span, unfamiliar word repetition, sentence repetition) compared with their age-mates.
+Research by Plaza et al. (2002) found that dyslexic children exhibited a significant deficit in tasks involving auditory memory skills (digit span, unfamiliar word repetition, sentence repetition) compared with their age-mates.

-- Howes et al. compared 24 readers with auditory dyslexia and 21 with visual dyslexia to 90 control group participants.
+- Howes et al. (1999) compared 24 readers with auditory dyslexia and 21 with visual dyslexia to 90 control group participants.
 The researchers revealed auditory sequential memory impairments for both types of readers with dyslexia and multiple strengths for good readers.

-- A study by Bhat examined the contribution of six components of reasoning ability (inductive reasoning, deductive reasoning, linear reasoning, conditional reasoning, cause-and-effect reasoning, and analogical reasoning) to explain the variation in the academic achievement of 598 class 10th students.
+- A study by Bhat (2016) examined the contribution of six components of reasoning ability (inductive reasoning, deductive reasoning, linear reasoning, conditional reasoning, cause-and-effect reasoning, and analogical reasoning) to explain the variation in the academic achievement of 598 class 10th students.
 The predictive power of various components of reasoning ability for academic achievement was 31.5%.
 Out of the six dimensions of reasoning ability, the maximum involvement was reflected by deductive reasoning (with a reliability coefficient of .49), followed by cause and effect reasoning (.26), inductive reasoning (.16), linear reasoning (.05), conditional reasoning (.03) and analogical reasoning (.02) on academic achievement.

 Each cognitive skill plays a part in processing new information.
 That means if even one of these skills is weak, no matter what kind of information is coming one’s way, grasping, retaining, or using that information is impacted.

 – Key to higher-order cognitive skills

 Higher-order cognitive skills — also called higher-order thinking skills — are complex cognitive skills that go beyond basic observation of facts and memorization.
 They are what we are talking about when we want our students to be evaluative, creative, and innovative.
 According to Paul and Elder (2007), much of our thinking — left to itself — is biased, distorted, partial, uninformed, or downright prejudiced.
 Yet, the quality of our life and what we will produce, make, or build depends precisely on the quality of our thought.
 Critical thinking is the ability to think in an organized and rational manner to understand connections between ideas and facts.
 It helps you decide what to believe.
-In other words, it’s “thinking about thinking” — identifying, analyzing, and then fixing flaws in how we think.
+In other words, it’s “thinking about thinking” — identifying, analyzing, and then fixing flaws in our thinking.
 Critical thinking is the foundation of a good education.